-If your Branch President is not registered as the president, contact NALC's Membership Department at (202) 662-2836 to update this information.
+If your Branch President is not registered as the president with the NALC's Membership Department, you can call (202) 662-2836 for assistance on updating this information.

 Postcards: Postcards are paid for by our national sponsor.
-All branches must REGISTER by the March 24th deadline to guarantee postcard delivery.
-The postcards will be shipped to the Post Office address provided during registration.
+All branches who register by the March 31st deadline will receive postcards free of charge.
+The postcards will be shipped to the address specified in the online branch registration form.
 The postcards are bilingual (English and Spanish), have postage (G10 Permit) applied to them and are shipped in USPS reusable sleeved trays.
 There are 500 postcards in each bundle that are paper banded together.
 Eight bundles come in each sleeved tray for a total of 4,000 per tray.

 Shipping: The general rule is that shipping begins at the end of March on the west coast and moves to the east.
-The target date for all postcards to arrive at the destination address is mid-April.
+The target date for all postcards to arrive at the branch's selected destination address is by mid-April.